veritise/veritise-node/README.md

 Presets are defined at 4 levels from general to specific:

 -   Shared: Default configurations for all the networks.
--   Network: It defines the main preset of a given network, example: `bootstrap` or `testnet`.
+-   Network: It defines the main preset of a given network, example: `mainnet` or `testnet`.
 -   Assembly: It defines a modification of a network, example: `testnet peer`, `tesnet dual`, `testnet api`.
 Assembly is required for some networks (like `testnet`).
 -   Custom: A user provided yml file (`--customPreset` param) that could override some or all properties in the out-of-the-box presets.